GivePenny/GherkinSpec/docs/DependencyInjection.md

 One test run containing several tests will create several instances of scoped classes, each one isolated and available only to one test.

+All classes marked with `[Steps]` within the current test project can be automatically detected and registered with a Scoped lifetime using the `.AddAllStepsClassesAsScoped()` extension method.

 #### Singleton

 Singleton instances are dedicated to the entire test run.
 One instance is shared between all tests.